ipbes/ict-guide/repositories/zenodo.md

 * **Administrative metadata**: e.g. licenses, access rights.
 * **Descriptive metadata**: the context and information about the data, e.g. the name of dataset, research discipline, persistent identifier, the time and place of collection and publishing of the dataset, authorship and ownership, content description \(keywords, variables, etc.\).

-## How to anonymize sensitive data

-## What is the workflow for submitting data to IPBES?

 ## How to link a GitHub repository to Zenodo

 ## What license should be used when uploading data?